Forgotten/inverse_scattering/README.md

 ## Organization

-''src``: contains all the wave propagation and misfit sub routines ''examples``: contains the scripts showcasing the inversion algorithms
+- ''src'': contains all the wave propagation and misfit sub routines
+- ''examples'': contains the scripts showcasing the inversion algorithms

 TODO:
 multi-frequency FWI